Long Sequence Hopfield Memory: Numerical implementation

-For the MNIST experiments in Section \ref{Section: Correlated Patterns}, MNIST images were pre-processed to have binarized pixel values \cite{lecun2010mnist}.
-They were then sorted into subsequences of unique images ranging from $0$ to $9$, and $1000$ unique subsequences were concatenated to construct the entire sequence.
-Then, different models were run from initialization and their output for different time steps was displayed in Figure \ref{fig:image_prediction}.
+For the MovingMNIST experiments in Section \ref{Section: Correlated Patterns}, the images were pre-processed to have binarized pixel values.
+There were $10000$ subsequences, each containing 2 handwritten digits from the MNIST dataset moving through each other across $20$ images, that were concatenated to construct the entire sequence of $200000$ images \cite{lecun2010mnist}.
+Then, different models were run from initialization and their output for different time steps was displayed in Figure \ref{fig:correlated_patterns}.